easydoc-ai/easydoc/README.md

 ## 💡 What is EasyDoc?

-EasyDoc is a powerful multimodal document processing API that transforms unstructured documents into structured, hierarchical JSON, making document assets perfect for your AI and LLM applications.
+EasyDoc is a powerful multimodal document processing API that transforms unstructured documents into hierarchical JSON, making document assets perfect for your AI and LLM applications.
 Purpose-built for LLM pipelines, EasyDoc provides high-quality data for model inference, fine-tuning, and optimized context windows.

 ### Why Choose EasyDoc?